-What are condensing system boilers and how do they work?
+What are combination condensing boilers and how do they work?

 Well there are many myths and misconceptions about condensing system boilers.

-Are condensing boilers the same as regular boilers?
+Are combination condensing boilers the same as regular boilers?

 No. Condensing system boilers are not regular boilers.

 They are like a condensing combination boiler but without the hot water side.

 Are they condensing combination boilers?

 No. Condensing system boilers are not combination condensing boilers as they do not have a hot water heat exchanger that can provide instant hot water.

 Most leading brand makers of condensing system boilers are wall mounted – which means that the boiler is fixed to the wall.